South Sydney Rabbitohs: Origins

+NSWRFL & ARL (1908–1997)

 After further premiership success in 1914 and 1918, South Sydney won seven of the eight premierships from 1925 to 1932, missing out only in 1930.
-The 1925 side went through the season undefeated and is only one of six Australian premiership sides in history to have achieved this feat.
+The 1925 side went through the season undefeated for 12 games. and is only one of six Australian premiership sides in history to have achieved this feat.
 Such was Souths' dominance in the early years of the rugby league competition that the Rabbitohs were labelled "The Pride of the League".

-South Sydney struggled through most of the 1940s, only making the semifinals on two occasions (1944 and 1949).
+South Sydney struggled between 1940–1948.
 South Sydney's longest losing streak of 22 games was during the period 1945–1947.
-In the 1945 season they only managed to win one game while in 1946 they were unable to win a single game.
+In the 1945 season the club only managed to win one game while in 1946 it was unable to win a single game.

-Golden era (1950–1955)
+1950s golden era (1949–1957)

-In the 1950s South Sydney again had great success, winning five of the six premierships from 1950 to 1955, and losing the 1952 Grand Final against Western Suburbs in controversial circumstances.
-The 1951 side's point scoring feat in their 42–14 victory over Manly-Warringah remains the highest score by a team in a Grand Final and "the miracle of '55" involved South Sydney winning 11 straight sudden death matches to win the premiership.
+1949 would mark the beginning of almost a decade of great success for South Sydney, winning five of the six premierships from 1950 to 1955, and losing the 1949 Grand Final against St. George, and also the 1952 Grand Final against Western Suburbs in controversial circumstances.
+The 1951 side's point scoring feat in its 42–14 victory over Manly-Warringah remains the highest score by a team in a Grand Final and "the miracle of '55" involved South Sydney winning 11 straight sudden death matches to win the premiership.
 Players that were involved in these years included Denis Donoghue, Jack Rayner, Les "Chicka" Cowie, Johnny Graves, Ian Moir, Greg Hawick, Ernie Hammerton, Bernie Purcell and Clive Churchill.
 Churchill, nicknamed "the Little Master" for his brilliant attacking fullback play, is universally regarded as one of the greatest ever Australian rugby league players.

-Inbetween years (1956–1964)

-In the late 1950s Souths began a poor run of form failing to make the finals from 1958 to 1964.
+In the late 1950s Souths began a run of poor form, failing to make the finals from 1958 to 1964, during this time receiving the 1962 wooden spoon.

-"Glory years" (1965–1971)
+More premiership success (1965–1971)

-In 1965 a talented young side made the Grand Final against St. George who were aiming to secure their tenth straight premiership.
-The young Rabbitohs were not overawed by the Dragons' formidable experience and in front of a record crowd of 78,056 at the Sydney Cricket Ground, they went down narrowly 12–8.
+In 1965 a talented young side made the Grand Final against St. George who were aiming to secure its tenth straight premiership.
+The young Rabbitohs were not overawed by the Dragons' formidable experience and in front of a record crowd of 78,056 at the Sydney Cricket Ground, it went down narrowly 12–8.
 The nucleus of this side went on to feature in Australian representative teams for the next six years and ensured another golden period for South Sydney making five successive grand finals from 1967 to 1971, winning four.
 Bob McCarthy, John O'Neill, Eric Simms, Ron Coote, Mike Cleary and John Sattler from 1965 were later joined by Elwyn Walters, Ray Branighan, Paul Sait, Gary Stevens and coach Clive Churchill to form a fearsome combination before internal strife and poaching by other clubs from 1972 onwards unravelled the star studded pack.
 From this period comes part of South's and Australian Rugby League folklore when in the 1970 premiership decider against Manly, captain John Sattler inspired the side to victory playing out 70 minutes of the match with his jaw broken in three places after being king hit by Manly prop John Bucknall.